MWehrstedt/CrownlessQueen-DMG/README.md

 # ProjectOwls
 Think Mega Man bosses, but with a boxer.
 Made for DMG and Game Gear.
 It aims to run on original hardware and uses MBC5 (for DMG).

-> [!WARNING]
+> [!NOTE]
-> The Game Gear build is broken right now.
-I will focus on it when I add proper sprites.
+> Game Gear Assets look wonky, they are currently being worked on.

 # Controls